-In order to ensure that, collectively, the Board and its Committees have the required skills and knowledge, any recruitment takes due account of the individual's qualifications and experience.
+In order to ensure that the Board have the required skills and knowledge, any recruitment takes due account of the individual's qualifications and experience.
 On an ongoing basis all individuals are required to ensure that they keep their skills and knowledge up-to-date and to confirm this annually.